Entry requirements

 Adelaide University’s Bachelor of Science is a flexible three-year degree that offers a strong foundation across the science disciplines.
 You’ll study core science courses to broaden your knowledge and expand your career prospects.
 You’ll develop industry-relevant skills via practical experiences.
 Discover scientific data handling techniques.
 Learn analytical approaches to problem solving.
 Use evidence to make informed decisions.
 Customise your degree with electives from across the science disciplines and the choice of up to two majors.

-Majoring in Biochemistry, you’ll investigate biochemistry theories and concepts to discover how essential molecules form and function in cells and living organisms.
+Majoring in Biochemistry, you’ll investigate biochemical theories and concepts to discover how essential molecules form and function in cells and living organisms.

 Dive into the fascinating world of molecules, genes and cells – the fundamental building blocks of life.
 Explore human biology, uncovering how DNA shapes our identity and how it evolves through replication and mutations.
-Gain a comprehensive understanding of chemistry and chemical reactions.
+Gain a comprehensive understanding of molecular biology and biochemical reactions.
 Study human metabolism, learning how the body manages energy and adapts to changing needs.
 Look at the molecular basis of cancer and its early development.

 You’ll also build the essential lab skills required for a variety of scientific careers.
 Complete 180 hours of lab practicals, including 80 hours of group or individual lab placements in your final year.